 We have been working with the community of Minyerri recently through a project managed by Enterprise Learning Projects (ELP) through The Smith Family.
 The work is part of the Australian Government-funded Communities for Children program.

+I visited the community in August during a period when the Arts Centre was being revitalised and relaunched, so it was an exciting time as the building was repaired and improved.
+A beautiful sign was created by the women and children at the Centre (see the photo).
 At this time, the activities of the centre were also being planned, which is why I was there.
 My job was to help the people running the Arts Centre and ELP work out a way of planning and measuring the results of the work they would be doing at the Centre into the future.
 We call this a Monitoring and Evaluation Framework, which is a grand-sounding name for a table with three columns and which follows the logic below: